lmarenast/leaf-area-with-ImageJ-and-Python/README.md

 # leaf-area-with-ImageJ-and-Python
-In this simple program, we calculate the leaf area of an image and the number of pixels per centimeter that imageJ gives us.
+In this simple program, we calculate the area of the sheet of an image with the number of pixels per centimeter that imageJ gives us.

 ## Here we show an example of how to do it